tariusagi/productivity-tips/git/README.md

 specific remote branch.
 Otherwise, it will use the default, which means the remote branch that is tracking the local active branch.
-3. Check for changes from remote:  run `git fetch` to get latest content from remote origin first, then `git diff origin [branch-name]` to show differences against given branch.
+3. Check for changes from remote:  run `git fetch` to get latest content from remote origin first, then `git diff origin/[branch-name]` to show differences against given branch.
 If no branch was given, then the active branch will be used.
+Added `--summary` or `--shortstat` to view shorter info.
 4. Push changes from a branch to remote: `git push origin [branch-name]`.
 If no branch was given, the active one will be used.
 5. Push changes from all branches to remote: `git push --all origin`.